streemau/styleguides/README.md

 > Every line of code is a liability

-> No code is faster than no code
+> No code is faster to understand/run than no code

 ## General guidelines